If you’ve got kids, you’ll understand when I say that one of the biggest challenges is making sure they’re eating healthy foods every day.

 The American Cancer Society and the US Dietary Guidelines recommend eating at least 2 1/2 cups per day of fruits and vegetables, based on a 2,000-calorie diet.

-We keep this printable PDF hanging on our fridge door.
+We keep this [printable] PDF hanging on our fridge door.

 We like its simplicity.
-It’s a great reminder to eat the rainbow everyday.
+It’s a great reminder to eat the rainbow every day.

 Instead, for example, you could have a fruit smoothie with blueberries, peaches, and raspberries, which would give you three colors of the rainbow.

 It simply means you should also eat fruits and vegetables that consist of at least two different colors each day.

 Kathy Hoy, EdD, RD, nutrition research manager for the PBH, says “Nutrients and phytochemicals appear to work synergistically, so maintaining a varied, colorful diet with healthful whole foods is a pragmatic approach to optimal nutrition.”

-We cook wonderfully healthy meals, then I snack on all the worst stuff in-between.
+We cook wonderfully healthy meals, then I snack on all the worst stuff in between.

-Here are some options that you can’t go wrong snacking on.
+Here are some options that you can’t go wrong snacking on:

-Yep!
-The healthy stuff can make great snacking.
-They’re packed with vitamins and nutrients and also add a nice dash of fiber, which we can all do with.
+Fruits are packed with vitamins and nutrients and also add a nice dash of fiber, which we can all do with.